 played some maths and spelling apps En2/3.1a. iii learning to spell common exception words.
 Ma2/2.3a recall and use multiplication and division facts for the 2, 5 and 10 multiplication tables.

 tidied the house (as a family) with mummy’s happy playlist blaring PE1/1.1c perform dances using simple movement patterns.Mu1/1.1 use their voices expressively and creatively by singing songs

-curled up with David Walliam’s free daily audiobook and chatted about how awful the children were in the story.
+curled up with a free David Walliam’s audiobook and chatted about how awful the children were in the story.
 En2/2.2d explain and discuss their understanding of books, poems and other material, both those that they listen to and those that they read for themselves.

 Is it what we were supposed to do?
-I don’t know, I’ve stopped opening the emails!
+I don’t know, I’ve stopped opening the emails/apps!